 Applicants submit recognition of prior learning reports with insufficient ICT backgrounds or no ICT degree.
 They must go through a skill assessment undertaken by the Australian Computer Society (ACS).
 If your academic background and work experience are at the ICT level, you can pass the ACS migration skills examination.
 For migration functions, it must be closely associated with the claimed occupation.

 For migration reasons, the ACS migration skills assessment will determine if your educational credentials and work experience are at a professional ICT level and closely connected to the selected occupation (ANZSCO).
-An employment Reference Letter is a document that consists of your knowledge, skills, experiences, and assessment that test your capability to perform various tasks under pressure.
+An employment reference letter is a document that consists of your knowledge, skills, experiences, and assessments that test your capability to perform various tasks under pressure.
 A well-written reference letter will help in achieving a positive outcome.